THE MASTER’S DEGREE

-After a semester of work in our program, students with previous graduate work may, with the support of their major professor, petition the department to count some or all of their previous work toward meeting various departmental requirements (such as the seminar requirement).
+After a semester of work in our program, students with previous graduate work from another graduate program may, with the support of their major professor, petition the department to count some or all of their previous work toward meeting various departmental requirements (such as the seminar requirement).
 No more than 2 courses from a previous program can be applied toward the seminar requirement.

 In order to receive a PhD. in philosophy, you must write a dissertation.

 By the end of the semester following that in which you complete your preliminary examination, the Chair will appoint a three-member thesis advising committee, of at least (and typically, exactly) three members, one member of which will be your thesis advisor.
 In appointing your advisor and the committee, the Chair will consult your preferences, which will be respected, unless specific graduate faculty members are unable or unwilling to serve, or in case the graduate faculty members you suggest are not experts in the area of your dissertation.
 The committee must have at least two members who are current graduate faculty the philosophy department with a nonzero % appointment in philosophy.
 (If the candidate, advisor and chair agree that it is suitable for there to be two members who do not meet this condition, then the committee will need to have four members).
 The role of the committee will be to advise you throughout the preparation of your dissertation and to judge whether the thesis is ready to be defended.
 Your thesis advisor has the primary responsibility for directing and supervising your thesis.